Essential Guide: Water Resource Management: objectives, policy & strategies

 According to the OECD, water outcomes are often influenced by policies outside the water domain.
 As a result, increasing unity between water policies and other sectoral policies is a key component of an integrated approach to water resources management.

 The GWP said: “The art of IWRM lies in selecting, adjusting, and applying the right mix of tools for a given situation.
 Agreeing on milestones and timeframes is critical for success.
 The implementation may take place on a step-by-step basis, in terms of geographical scope and the sequence and timing of reforms.
 Scope, timing, and content of measures can be adjusted according to experience.
-In developing a strategy and framework for change, it is important to recognize that the process of change is unlikely to be rapid.”
+In developing a strategy and framework for change, it is important to recognise that the process of change is unlikely to be rapid.”

 - Water-related decisions made at local and basin levels are along the lines of, or at least do not conflict with, the achievement of broader national objectives; and